Prioritise the Best Variation: Technical Developments

-\emph{Actions} are terms which perform communication actions and which synchronise between two threads. \emph{Ready terms} are terms which perform communication actions, either by themselves, \eg creating a new channel or thread, or with another thread, \eg sending or receiving.
-Progress for the term language is standard for GV, and deviates from progress for linear $\lambda$-calculus only in that terms may reduce to values or \emph{ready terms}: \begin{definition}[Actions] A~term \emph{acts on} an endpoint $\tm{x}$ if it is $\tm{\send\;\pair{V}{x}}$, $\tm{\recv\;{x}}$, $\tm{\close\;{x}}$, or $\tm{\wait\;{x}}$.
-A~term is an \emph{action} if it acts on some endpoint $\tm{x}$. \end{definition} \begin{definition}[Ready Terms] A~term $\tm{L}$ is \emph{ready} if it is of the form $\tm{\plug{E}{M}}$, where $\tm{M}$ is of the form $\tm{\new}$, $\tm{\spawn\;N}$, $\tm{\link\;\pair{x}{y}}$, or $\tm{M}$ acts on $\tm{x}$.
-In the latter case, we say that $\tm{L}$ is \emph{ready to act on} $\tm{x}$. \end{definition} \begin{lemma}[Progress, $\tred$] If $\tseq[\cs{p}]{\ty{\Gamma}}{M}{T}$ and $\ty{\Gamma}$ contains only session types, then: \begin{enumerate*}[label= (\alph*) ] \item $\tm{M}$ is a value; \item $\tm{M}\tred\tm{N}$ for some $\tm{N}$; or \item $\tm{M}$ is ready. \end{enumerate*} \end{lemma}
+\emph{Ready terms} are terms which perform communication actions, either by themselves, \eg creating a new channel or thread, or with another thread, \eg sending or receiving.
+It is worth mentioning that the notion of readiness presented here is akin to {live} processes introduced by Caires and Pfenning \cite{cairespfenning10,DardhaP22}, and {poised} processes introduced by Pfenning and Griffith \cite{PfenningG15} and later used by Balzer \etal \cite{balzerpfenning17,balzertoninho19}.
+Ready processes like live/poised processes denote processes that are ready to communicate on their providing channel. \begin{defi} A~term $\tm{L}$ is \emph{ready} if it is of the form $\tm{\plug{E}{M}}$, where $\tm{M}$ is of the form $\tm{\new}$, $\tm{\spawn\;N}$, $\tm{\link\;\pair{x}{y}}$, or $\tm{M}$ acts on $\tm{x}$.
+In the latter case, we say that $\tm{L}$ is \emph{ready to act on} $\tm{x}$ or is \emph{blocked on}. \end{defi}

+\emph{Progress} for the term language is standard for GV, and deviates from progress for linear $\lambda$-calculus only in that terms may reduce to values or \emph{ready terms}, where the definition of ready terms encompasses all terms whose reduction is struck on some constant $\tm{K}$.